Skip Ribbon Commands

 • This medication is usually taken when you start having your full flow menstruation and after obtaining a negative pregnancy test.

-• Take for 5 days (normally from Day 2 to Day 6 of menstruation), preferably at the same time each day.
+• Take for 5 days (normally from Day 2 to Day 6 of menses), preferably at the same time each day.

 What should I do if I miss a dose?